alantsx/equacaoSegundoGrau/readme.md

 ## 2. Other important structures 🧩

 ### 2.1 Loops
-In order to assure that the user is able to correct his input, I wraped the whole Try/Catch in a Do/While infinite loop.
+In order to assure that the user is able to correct their input, I wraped the whole Try/Catch in a Do/While infinite loop.
 If the loop is successful, it will break it and finish the program.

 ```Java
  do {